zeranecatamco/Student-Webpages/5th-period/Catalina-c/README.md

 ## Project Overview

 This website contains my portfolio and description about who I am as a programmer.
 Through this website I share my journey throughout this year in AP Computer Science.
-This website holds various of my projects worked on throughout this school year -
+This website holds various of my projects worked on throughout this school year, here is my description on each project and an explanation for each project's purpose. -

 Memory Game -For this project I worked in a team of three to complete the code.
 We obtained this project from a tutorial to understand more of the fundamentals on how to create a game in Javascript.
 We also used HTML and CSS to help us design the project and create a neat structure.
 The aim for this memory card game is to let the user utilize their brain skills to remember a card they flipped before hand and check a different card to see if they make a match.
 This game is a great way to test your skills and build a stronger brain that can retain and remember more information.